Clambake (film): Reception

 The film premiered in October 1967, but did not have a wide release until December.
 The New York Times critic Howard Thompson called the film "a real Christmas clinker" and a "silly, tired little frolic," remarking that "even staunch Presley admirers—and we're one of them when he delivers the likes of Fun in Acapulco and Viva Las Vegas—will have to strain to justify this one."
 Thompson panned everything in the film, including the co-stars, music, predictable finale, the overuse of rear-screen projection, and the obvious location shots of the West Coast of the U.S.Variety ran a positive review, declaring it one of Presley's "top offerings to date, backed by a legitimately-premised story line, melodic songs, acceptable acting and winding with a spectacular water race.
 Film has all the makings of being one of Presley's heaviest grossers."

 Kevin Thomas of the Los Angeles Times wrote, "Like most Presley pictures, this one ... is pleasant and unpretentious yet has a synthetic appearance.
 The starlets look lacquered, the sets plasticized and there's much reliance on process work."The Monthly Film Bulletin wrote that Presley "floats amiably through a flimsy story enlivened only by an occasional touch of humour and an engaging performance from James Gregory as a drawling Texan oil millionaire."
 The review thought that "the only really jarring note is the very unpersonable heroine."FilmInk felt Presley and Fabares had none of the chemistry they showed in Girl Happy.

 Presley himself considered Clambake to be his worst movie.

 In popular culture

 In the 2005 miniseries Elvis, a scene depicts a frustrated Presley (played by Jonathan Rhys Meyers) on the set of Clambake, filming the "Who Needs Money" motorcycle scene.
 Presley also mentions to Colonel Parker that he only signed on to do the movie because he [Parker] told him to, and that he needs the money.

+Mark Knopfler's song "Back to Tupelo" from his solo album "Shangri-La" (2004) is about Elvis Presley and mentions the film in the first stanza and then again towards the end of the song.